Azure DevOps Enterprise Guide: CI/CD Pipelines & Infrastructure as Code in 2026

 Real-World Implementation: Financial Services Case Study

-A Fortune 100 financial services firm with 800 developers across 15 product teams engaged EPC Group to migrate from a legacy Jenkins infrastructure to Azure DevOps.
-Their existing environment suffered from inconsistent build configurations across teams, no centralized artifact management, manual deployments requiring 4-hour change windows, zero security scanning in the build process, and an average lead time from commit to production of 47 days.
+A Fortune 100 financial services firm employs 800 developers across 15 product teams.
+They teamed up with EPC Group to transition from a legacy Jenkins infrastructure to Azure DevOps.
+Their existing environment faced several challenges:

 Results after 6 months: